SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "The English gain two hours a day more than we do, by eating their syllables." &mdash; quoted in [Erin McKean, "The Word", Boston Globe Ideas section, 2010-Oct-31](http://www.boston.com/bostonglobe/ideas/articles/2010/10/31/pithy/)
 - "No snowflake in an avalanche ever feels responsible."
 - "Doubt is not a pleasant condition, but certainty is absurd."
-- "Il est dangereux d’avoir raison dans des choses où des hommes accrédités ont tort."
+- "Il est dangereux d’avoir raison dans des choses où des hommes accr&eacute;dit&eacute;s ont tort."
 (It is dangerous to be right on matters where the authorities are wrong.)
 - "A witty saying proves nothing."
 (To which your Weekend Editor adds: including this one.)
 - "Dans ce pays-ci, il est bon de tuer de temps en temps un amiral pour encourager les autres."
 (In this country, it is good to kill an admiral from time to time, to encourage the others.)
 - "If there were only one religion in England there would be danger of despotism; if there were two they would cut each other's throats.
 But there are thirty, and they live in peace and happiness."